 The Office of the Auditor General (OAG) has chosen to use the International Infrastructure Management Manual (IIMM) as the benchmark against which New Zealand councils measure their activity management practices.
-There are five maturity levels in the IIMM; Aware, Basic, Core, Intermediate and Advanced.
+There are five maturity levels in the IIMM; aware, basic, core, intermediate and advanced.
 The IIMM sets out what the requirements are for each level against each area of the activity management system.

 In 2017, the Council reviewed its Activity Management Policy and adopted an updated version.
 The Policy sets out the Council's activity management objectives and appropriate levels of practice.
-The Policy sets out the Council's activity management objectives and appropriate levels of practice.
-For the Richmond Aquatic Centre activity, the Council has determined that the appropriate level of practice is Core.
+For the Centre's activity, the Council has determined that the appropriate level of practice is 'core'.